rabross/Real-Simple-Image-Widget/README.md

 # Real Simple Image Widget
-The real simple image widget for Android.
+A real simple image widget for Android.
 Place the widget and pick an image.
 Done.

 ## Purpose